Social Security Disability

 - A medical condition that meets the definition of disability

 The Social Security Administration (SSA) considers you disabled if you cannot do the work you did before, you cannot adjust to new work because of your disability, and your disability has lasted or is expected to last for at least one year or result in death.
-If you meet these requirements, you can then apply for benefits either online or over the phone.
+If you meet these requirements, you can then apply for disability in Illinois either online or over the phone.

-Some of the most common disabilities that qualify for benefits include anemia, cancer, cystic fibrosis, Crohn's Disease, and multiple sclerosis.
+Some of the most common disabilities that qualify for social security disability benefits include anemia, cancer, cystic fibrosis, Crohn's Disease, and multiple sclerosis.
 Because each case is unique, you should never disqualify yourself before pursuing every avenue to obtain disability benefits.

 - Your average earnings are considered "substantial," which is usually $1,090 or more per month

 - Your medical condition has improved and you are no longer disabled

 It is natural to wonder, "What about my family?" when you do begin receiving benefits.
 Fortunately, the SSA also allows certain members of your family to qualify for social security disability benefits on your record.
 Your spouse, ex-spouse, children, disabled child, and adult disabled child before age 22 can also receive benefits.
 Each family member may qualify for monthly benefits of up to 50 percent of your disability rate.